daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 tags: webcomponents, javascript, type, openwc
 ---

-Writing code is tough and writing it in a way that makes sense to others (or yourself in 3 weeks) is even tougher.
-That's probably the reason why documentation is a very important part of every software project.
+Writing code is tough and writing it in a way that makes sense to others (or your future self) is even tougher.
+That's the reason why documentation is a very important part of every software project.

-I'm pretty sure you can relate to this situation.
-I'm happily coding and I just found a nice library that can help me with it so you import it.
+I'm sure we've all found ourselves in the following situation: You're happily coding and just found a nice library that can help you, so you start using it...

 ```js
 import foo from 'foo-lib';

 foo.doTheThing(//...
 ```
-was it a string first and then the number or the other way around?
+But, did `foo` take a string first and then the number or the other way around?

-So you head over to http://foo-lib.org and about 5 clicks late you get to the function signiture and find out how to use it.
+So you head over to http://foo-lib.org and about 5 clicks later you get to the function signature and find out how to use it.

-First of you are already lucky as not many libraries have good documentation :scream:
+First of all, you're already lucky as not many libraries have good documentation :scream:

 However it already painfully shows that the information is not as close to your workflow as it should be.
 You have to stop coding and search for the info while it could be directly in your editor. :blush:

-Don't get me wrong not every documentation should be right in there - that would just be too much.
-So we are getting to into another complicated matter and that is that documentation usually has to cover a huge amount of different users (with vastly different skills and backgrounds) and levels of programming detail.
+Don't get me wrong here — not all documentation should be right in there — that would just be too much.
+This, however, brings us to another complicated matter and that is that documentation usually has to cover a huge amount of different users (with vastly different skills and backgrounds) and levels of programming detail.

-So in order that we can talk about this here we need to do some broader generalizations.
-So we will split documentation into different categories
+So in order to talk about this, we need to do some broader generalizations.
+So let's split documentation into a couple of different categories:
 1. **Landing page documentation**: used to spark initial interest in people => needs to be handmade (written, designed and implemented)
 2. **General documentation**: should show the big picture between all the features => needs to be written by hand hopefully in markdown so it can serve on github/npmjs and can be used to auto-generate a nice looking docs webpage.
 3. **API documentation**: should be close to the code?